Wednesday, July 20, 2022

 If I win the lottery, I’m going to open a chess retail and playing parlor on Thompson, between West Third and Bleecker, and name it The Pawn Shop.
 In the meantime, “Make Evans Great Again!”

 THIS JUST IN: Grand Master Magnus Carlsen announced on his podcast today that he will not compete next year to defend his world championship, which he has held since 2013.
-While not retiring from chess, he says he has no motivation to continue playing at the FIDE top strata.
+While not retiring from chess, he says he has no motivation to continue playing at the FIDE top stratum.
 The end of an era.

 No comments: